Powerboat Instructor - General

 Our Powerboat Trainers The RYA Powerboat Trainers that we work with are highly experienced and deliver many instructor courses each year.
 They stay 100% in line with current best practice so we can be sure that our Instructor courses are amongst the best there are.

-Our history ~ We started the school over ten years ago and have grown a reputation for delivering on our promises.
+Our history ~ We started the school almost twenty years ago and have grown a reputation for delivering on our promises.
 Our clients range from individuals with their own craft to organisations such as Sunseeker, the RNLI and we were awarded the RYA Training contract by Dorset Police for the London 2012 Olympic events in Weymouth.

-We are also very proud to have written the RYA Powerboat Handbook for the RYA and 2014 will see the launch of the RYA Advanced Powerboat Handbook.
+We are also very proud to have written the RYA Powerboat Handbook for the RYA and 2014 saw see the launch of the RYA Advanced Powerboat Handbook.

 What is included in the course price? ~ when you undertake your Instructor Course on our boats then the price you pay includes fuel and free use of waterproofs/lifejackets.
 Price includes VAT too.